orbit-mvi/orbit-mvi/orbit-2-test/README.md

 - Loopbacks i.e. flow A calling flow B from a `sideEffect`
 - Potentially dependencies being called

-The last item on the list is outside of the scope of this library and can be easily tested using a mocking framework like `mockito`.
+The last two items on the list are outside of the scope of this library and can be easily tested using a mocking framework like `mockito`.

-For the first three things we have created utilities that should make them easy to test.
+For the first two things we have created utilities that should make them easy to test.

 ### Additional constraints